Prior House: Hoppe and the new building

 The present building on the site was constructed in 1794 by Andreas Hallander for ship captain Ole Gjødesen.
 The property was after a while sold to the naval officer Johan Christopher Hoppe (1772-1835).
 His father was secretary of Danish Chancery Peder Hoppe and his brother was landowner Frederik Hoppe.

 Hoppe's property was home to 52 residents in four households at the time of the 1801 census.
 The owner resided in one of the apartments with his wife Johanne Magdalene Fielsted, their three sons (aged one to six), his mother-in-law Anne Birgitte Wildenrath, a coachman, a caretaker and four maids.
 Ernst August von Döring (1767-1850), a kammerjunker, resided in another apartment with his wife Henriette Lovise von Døring, their two daughters (aged two and three), kammerjunker Ludolph Henrich Elstag von Døring, husfrøken Augusta Magdalene von Schleppegrell, two male servants and three maids.
 Christian Walterstorff, a naval captain and relative of Hoppe's wife, resided in the third apartment with his wife Marie Sophie Schæffer, their four children (aged two to 12), one male servant and two maids.
 Maren Hougaard (née Jørgensdatter), a widow, resided in the basement with her three children (aged five to 13), two maids and four lodgers (sailors).

 The property was listed in the new cadastre of 1806 as No. 190 in St. Ann's East Quarter.
-It was still owned Hoppe at that time.
+It was still owned by Hoppe at that time.

 Adam Oehlenschläger (1779-1850) and his wife Christiane Heger (1782-1841) resided on the ground floor from their wedding in 1810 until 1821.
 Vice Admiral Jost van Dockum (1753-1834) resided in one of the apartments from 1722 until 1833.
 Edouard van Dockum (1804-1893) was also a resident of the building from 1828 to 1933.